bring/developer-site/content/api/booking/customs.md

 ### IOSS (Import One-Stop Shop) - Adding an IOSS number for exports from Norway to EU

 By using the `ioss` element of `customsInformation`, one can specify an IOSS number for exports from Norway to EU countries.
-Only allowed when `natureOfCargo` is of type `SALE_OF_GOODS`.
+This is only allowed when `natureOfCargo` is of type `SALE_OF_GOODS`.
 Note that this can not be combined with a `reference` field on the `senders` party.
-See example [here](https://developer.bring.com/api/booking#make-a-booking-post) More info about IOSS [here](https://www.bring.no/tjenester/toll/ioss).
+See example [here](https://developer.bring.com/api/booking#make-a-booking-post) and more info about IOSS [here](https://www.bring.no/tjenester/toll/ioss).

 ## Import to Norway